conda-forge/conda-forge.github.io/src/recipe.rst

    file from the example directory.
 Please leave the example directory unchanged!
 4. Edit the copied recipe (meta.yml) as needed.
-For details, see `Writing the ``meta.yml`` <https://conda-forge.org/docs/meta.html>`
+For details, see `Writing the "meta.yml" <https://conda-forge.org/docs/meta.html>`
-5. Generate the SHA256 key for your source tarball as described in the example recipe using the ``openssl`` tool.
+5. Generate the SHA256 key for your source code archive, as described in the example recipe using the ``openssl`` tool.
 As an alternative you can also go to the package description on `PyPi <https://pypi.org>`_ from which you can directly copy the SHA256.
 6. Be sure to fill in the ``tests`` section.
 The simplest test will simply test that the module can be imported, as described in the example.
 7. Remove all irrelevant comments in the ``meta.yaml``  file.